 After six years as a lawyer, I switched gears and co-founded a merino wool children's wear company called Chasing Windmills.
 For that story, you'll have to check out the company that my wife (Sarah) and I co-founded and launched in 2015.

 My wife has asked me: what if a law firm followed your advice completely?
 Would you go back to practicing law?
 My answer is: no. I love what I do now.
-But if you had asked me that question in 2013 when I was still practicing law?
+But if you had asked me that question when I was still practicing law?
 I'd probably still be a lawyer today.

 Book Release, December 2017!

 For more of my story and additional insights into the Millennial generation, please check out my book: The Millennial Lawyer: How Your Firm Can Motivate and Retain Young Associates.

 Published by the American Bar Association, The Millennial Lawyer: How Your Firm Can Motivate and Retain Young Associates weaves together personal tales of my life as a young attorney with exhaustive research into the Millennial generation.
 My book identifies commonly held Millennial values and explains how law firms can embrace the Millennial mindset while remaining highly productive.